 What are curated spaces?
 Curated spaces are workplace areas designed to focus on specific tasks.

 What is desk booking?
 Desk booking, also known as office hoteling, is the ability to book a desk, primarily through the use of desk booking software.

 Read more about desk booking:

 What is desk sharing?
 Desk sharing is when two or more different people share the same desk at different times.

 Refer to: Wayfinding

 What is a dynamic workplace?
 A dynamic workplace includes furniture and collaborative spaces that can easily be reconfigured to meet the company’s current needs.
-But what makes a workplace truly dynamic is the technology and tools that power it, which should fit a company’s unique needs.
-This workplace model is flexible to accommodate specific precautions without compromising on productivity.
+But what makes a workplace truly dynamic is the technology and tools that power it.
+This model is flexible enough to accommodate specific precautions without compromising on productivity.